noble-varghese/personal-blog/src/content/blog/implementing-quickwit-to-save-money.md

   <img src="/assets/performance-metrics-quickwit.png" class="bigger-image" alt="Quickwit prometheus metrics">
 </div>

-### 2. Feature-Rich Out of the Box

-Quickwit doesn't skimp on features.
-It offers:

-- **Datasource for Grafana**: Integrates seamlessly, allowing for dynamic and customizable dashboards.
+### 2. Feature-Packed and Ready for Action 💡

+Once I had Quickwit set up, I was blown away by its versatility.
+Here are just a few of the features that made it the perfect fit for Thena:
+- **Grafana Integration**: With Quickwit’s Grafana datasource, I built dynamic, real-time dashboards that let us visualize everything in one place.
-- **Log and Trace Ingestion**: Handles both logs and traces efficiently.
+- **Log and Trace Ingestion**: Handling both logs and traces was a breeze, giving us a full picture of system performance.
-- **Jaeger Integration**: Works well with Jaeger, another fantastic open-source tool for distributed tracing.
+- **Jaeger Integration**: Quickwit fit right into our existing distributed tracing setup with Jaeger, making debugging across services much easier.
-- **Elasticsearch-Compatible APIs**: Ensures smooth compatibility with Elasticsearch queries.
+- **Elasticsearch-Compatible APIs**: Migrating from OpenSearch was smooth, thanks to Quickwit’s Elasticsearch compatibility.
-- **Sub-Second Searches**: Provides lightning-fast search capabilities directly from object storage.
+- **Blazing-Fast Searches**: We needed sub-second search performance for our growing datasets, and Quickwit delivered, letting us search logs directly from object storage without any delays.

-### 3. Flexibility in Indexing
+### 3. Flexible Indexing for All Our Data 🛠️

-One of Quickwit's (from 0.8) standout features is its ability to handle semi-structured data.
-With schemaless indexing, you can index JSON documents with an arbitrary number of fields without compromising performance.
-This flexibility is crucial for dealing with the diverse data formats we encounter.

-### 4. The Transition Process

-We implemented a phased migration approach:
+Quickwit’s flexibility really shined when I set it up to handle our semi-structured data.
+With **schemaless indexing** (introduced in version 0.8), I was able to index JSON documents with tons of varying fields, which was crucial for the different types of data Thena handles.
+This adaptability saved us from having to restructure or compromise on how we log data.

+### 4. Migrating the Entire Logging Pipeline: My Journey 🌍

+Migrating from our existing setup to Quickwit wasn’t just a switch — it was a full-scale overhaul.
+Here’s how I tackled it:

-- **Proof of Concept**: We deployed Quickwit alongside our existing setup on an EC2 instance to validate its performance and integration.
+- **Proof of Concept**: First, I ran a small-scale test on an EC2 instance, comparing Quickwit’s performance against our existing tools.
+The results?
+Quickwit knocked it out of the park.
-- **Partial Migration**: We gradually shifted less critical log streams to Quickwit to test its capacity for handling larger data volumes.
-Quickwit can also be load-tested with tracegen.
+- **Phased Migration**: I began by moving non-critical log streams to Quickwit, allowing us to test its limits with larger datasets.
+Quickwit handled everything like a champ.
-- **Full Migration**: After successful testing, we completely transitioned all logs to Quickwit and decommissioned our Mezmo and OpenSearch setups.
+- **Full Migration**: Once I was confident in Quickwit’s capabilities, I completely transitioned Thena’s logging system over to Quickwit, finally shutting down our Mezmo and OpenSearch setups.

-**Challenges During Migration**: Ensuring zero data loss during the transition was our top priority.
-We temporarily ran dual pipelines to guarantee all logs were captured and conducted comparison tests to verify we weren't missing any data.
+**Challenges?** You bet.
+Ensuring zero data loss during migration was the biggest hurdle.
+To overcome this, I ran dual pipelines during the transition, ensuring every single log was captured and fully indexed in Quickwit.
+No logs left behind!

-### 5. Enhancing Quickwit with Vector
+### 5. Turbocharging Quickwit with Vector 💥

-We didn't stop there.
-To supercharge our logging pipeline and to ensure resilience, we combined Quickwit with Vector from Datadog.
-Vector is another gem written in Rust and brings some incredible advantages to the table:
+To make our logging pipeline even more robust, I combined Quickwit with **Vector** — a logging powerhouse also written in Rust.
+Vector became the key to making sure our logs were not only ingested smoothly but also transformed and filtered along the way:

-- Low Footprint: Vector is lightweight compared to other solutions like Fluentbit and Logstash, thanks to its Rust-based design.
+- **Low Footprint**: Vector is way lighter than Fluentbit or Logstash, making it the perfect complement to Quickwit.
-  Vector Remap Language (VRL): This powerful feature allows us to transform, filter, and manipulate logs before indexing, making our data processing much more efficient and also enabled us to mask any sensitive data that might have been added to the logs.
-- Versatile Sources: Vector offers extensive options for log sources, enhancing our data ingestion capabilities.
+- **Log Transformation**: With **Vector Remap Language (VRL)**, I was able to filter and manipulate logs before they were stored, ensuring we only kept what was necessary and secure.
-  Disaster Recovery: Vector can temporarily store logs in-memory if one or more sinks (destination log storage) are unavailable, ensuring full data security in the event of a disaster.
+- **Resilience**: Vector offered in-memory log storage when sinks weren’t available, ensuring no logs were ever lost, even in the event of a failure.

-## The Verdict
+## The Final Verdict 🏆

-Quickwit has been a game-changer for our observability needs.
-It's been performing beyond our expectations and has proven to be a cost-effective alternative to our previous solutions.
-As we continue to grow, having a reliable and efficient logging setup like Quickwit ensures we stay on top of our game without burning a hole in our budget.
-That's all for now, folks!
-If you're a startup or a tech team looking for an observability tool that's both powerful and cost-effective, give Quickwit a look.
-It might just be the solution you've been searching for.
-Catch you next time! 🌟
+Building this entire observability solution for Thena with Quickwit has been one of the most rewarding challenges I’ve tackled.
+Not only did I dramatically reduce our costs, but I also significantly boosted our logging performance and flexibility.
+Quickwit has exceeded every expectation, and the transition from our old system to this new setup was seamless.

+For any tech teams out there looking for a powerful, cost-effective observability solution — **Quickwit is the way to go**.
+It’s changed the game for us at Thena, and I’m proud to have been the one to bring this solution to life.

+Thanks for reading, and until next time — keep building and stay curious! 🌟